Paul Rosenfels: The Ninth Street Center

 In 1962 Rosenfels moved to New York City, where he established a private practice that attracted numerous gay men.
 In 1971 he published Homosexuality: The Psychology of the Creative Process, the first book that suggested it was a valid way to live.
 Gay Magazine described Rosenfels as "the Giant of the New Free Gay Culture."
 Some of his clients in therapy became students of his thinking.

 In 1973 he, Dean Hannotte, and their students opened The Ninth Street Center on the Lower East Side, an all-volunteer organization devoted to helping unconventional people live creatively in the world.
 It initially attracted many young gay men.
 As the Center slowly matured, its members served a growing community of lesbians, as well as gay men, and straight people.
 Their clients included people who believed that human potential, in the words of one of their pamphlets, was "too important to leave to professionals."

-Rosenfels felt the tragic nature of the world.
-He continued to study people and always said he was "only one page ahead of the class."
-He readily acknowledged the expanse of what we do not know, and said that science can teach us only what we are willing to learn.